 PM: Window and façade segment is an emerging industry and is growing at a fast pace.
 Within the sector, uPVC is a product which is a perfect fit for the Indian market.
 The fenestration market in India is still at a very early stage – probably in a scale of 10, it is still in stage number 2 or 3, which is just the beginning of a huge development of the uPVC sector for windows in India.

 The Russian Market is quite similar to India.
 About 25 years ago, we started our business in Russia, as we entered 10 years back in India.
 The development here at present is similar to what it was in Russia a few years back.
-It started slowly with the building of warehouses and progressed with production and sales of customised products for the market.
+It started slowly with the building of warehouses and progressed with the production and sales of customized products for the market.

 Products from profine India Window Technology are installed in this innovative and modern project